NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_Incidence_BA_ABA_matrices.md

 incidence_matrix.axes

 # ref_bus_positions: set containing the positions of the reference buses.
 # this represents the positions where to add the column of zeros.
-Please refere to the
+Please refer to the
 # exaple in the BA matrix for more details.
 incidence_matrix.ref_bus_positions
 ```